kaoutherabrougui/tech-portfolio/docs/about.md

 - Collaborated with other teams to integrate host intrusion detection, vulnerability scanning features and provide CIS compliant PaaS.

-- Stemcell Hardening: Developed and rolled out the OS-Cong scripts that permitted to deliver NIST/ITAR compliant PaaS.
+- Stemcell Hardening: Developed and rolled out the OS-Config scripts that permitted to deliver NIST/ITAR compliant PaaS.

 - Set up the monitoring solution for Predix Container Service: